• Skip to primary navigation

 Diving into these swaps, you'll find your dishes keep their charm, with a twist that makes everyone at the table ask for your secret.

-There are plenty of substitutes that will work just as well in your recipe.
+There are plenty of substitutes that will work just as well in your recipe - including unexpected swaps like eggs substitutes in meatballs explained that suggest different binding options.

 Here are the five best substitutes for hazelnuts: